Suraj-Jha1508/Deep_Learning_CS677/README.md

 work?
 If not what will you change to make the algorithm converge to a local minimum?

-# Assignment 4:
+# Assignment 4: Implement stochastic gradient descent

-mplement stochastic gradient descent in your back propagation program that you wrote in assignment 3.
+Implement stochastic gradient descent in your back propagation program that you wrote in assignment 3.
 We will do the mini-batch SGD search.

 I. Mini-batch SGD algorithm: